Humoud/twitter-music-bot/README.md

 ## Docker
 Added a Dockerfile.
 Now you can run this in a docker container.
-run:
+In the app root, run:
-1. `docker build -t twitter-bot .` to build the image
+1. build the image: `docker build -t twitter-bot .`
-2. `docker run -it twitter-bot` to run a container
+2. run a container: `docker run -it twitter-bot`

 ## TODO